NativeScript/docs-v7/start/getting-started/chapter-2.md

 ![login 4]({{site.baseurl}}/img/cli-getting-started/chapter2/android/4.png)

 At this point your UI looks good, but the app still doesn't actually do anything.
 Let's look at how you can use JavaScript to add some functionality.

+> **TIP**: The community-written [NativeScript Image Builder](http://nsimage.brosteins.com/) can help you generate images in the appropriate resolutions for iOS and Android.